Welcome to Democracy in Action

 the objective is to provide news, context and perspective on

-I have not incorporated Democracy in Action, but it has been my pen
+not incorporated Democracy in Action, but it has been my pen

 name day in and day out since launch.
 Democracy in Action has absolutely no connection